timer-machine/Grocery/en/qa.md

 - Read/Write SD card: for exporting and importing app data and picking custom ringtones.
 - Network: for collecting crash reports.
-- Run at startup: for rescheduling schedulers to make sure them keep working.
+- Run at startup: for rescheduling schedulers to make sure they keep working.
 - Prevent phone from sleeping：for counting down time precisely and reminding on time.
 - Read phone status and identity (**Only on Android Lollipop: 5.0、5.1.
 For other system versions, it's not used and invisible**): for pausing all timers when there is an incoming phone call.